TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

       ...
    );

 This method is failsafe unless the autoload information cannot be written.
-In this case, check the install tool for warnings and **make sure that** `typo3temp` **is writable**.
+In this case, check the Install Tool for warnings and **make sure that** `typo3temp` **is writable**.

 **Troubleshooting:**

 If your classes cannot be found, try the following approaches.

 - Dump the class loading information manually with the following command: `php typo3/cli_dispatch.phpsh extbase extension:dumpclassloadinginformation`
-- If that command itself fails, please (manually) uninstall the extension and simply try reinstalling it (via the extension manager).
+- If that command itself fails, please (manually) uninstall the extension and simply try reinstalling it (via the Extension Manager).
 - If you are still not lucky, the issue is definitely on your side and you should double check the write permissions on typo3temp.

 .. _autoloading_with_composer_mode: